BenBroide/simple-guten-fields/README.md

-## Adding Custom fields to Gutenberg can be simple.
+## Adding Custom fields to Gutenberg simplified.

 Simple Guten Fields is a concept for developers how to add custom fields to Gutenberg editor.